-UPSC(Union Public Service Commission) Exam is one the toughest exam held in India which is highly competitive and thus makes it harder for the students to clear it.
+UPSC(Union Public Service Commission) Exam is one the toughest exams held in India which is highly competitive and thus makes it harder for the students to clear it.
 Usually, students clear the exam in multiple attempts.
-But some students cannot even clear the exam after appearing multiple times as well, as it is very difficult to crack and has several levels of exams like prelims, mains interview and all of them need different types of preparation strategies.
+But some students cannot even clear the exam after appearing multiple times as well, as it is very difficult to crack and has several levels of exams like prelims, and mains interview, and all of them need different types of preparation strategies.

-There is always an exception, Here an exception is Ansar Shaikh who has cleared the exam in just one attempt and so is the youngest IAS officer of India at the age of 21.
-It is incredible that Ansar Shaikh has cleared the UPSC exam in one go with the rank of 361 in the year 2016 and has become the youngest IAS in India.
+There is always an exception, an exception is Ansar Shaikh who has cleared the exam in just one attempt and is the youngest IAS officer in India at the age of 21.
+It is incredible that Ansar Shaikh cleared the UPSC exam in one go with the rank of 361 in the year 2016 and has become the youngest IAS in India.